Disney Photography Tips: Get the Best Photos with Your Smartphone

 KNOW HOW TO AVOID CROWDS IN YOUR PHOTOS

-This one is tricky because there will ALWAYS be crowds, but one way to make it look like there are fewer people in your photos is to crouch down and shoot from a lower angle.
+Crowds can be a challenge when trying to get a clean shot.
+Visit popular locations early in the morning or late in the evening when the parks are less crowded.
+You can also use angles and framing to minimize the appearance of other guests in your photos.
+One way to make it look like there are fewer people in your photos is to crouch down and shoot from a lower angle.
 In fact, trying a bunch of different angles will instantly create more interesting photos.
 You don’t want all of your Disney photos to look the same.
 You can also look for empty corners or pockets of space that have no crowds.
 They’re out there, I promise!

 TURN ON LIVE PHOTOS

-This one is for the moms – make sure you’re showing up in the memories you’re working so hard to create.
+While it’s important to capture all the magical moments around you, don’t forget to include yourself in the photos.
+Make sure you’re showing up in the memories you’re working so hard to create.
 Even if you just turn the camera around and take a selfie, you deserve to be in photos too.
-Your children will cherish photos of their mom having fun and enjoying the moment.

 DON’T WAIT UNTIL YOU’RE HOME